 At a recent town hall meeting, Utah constituents angrily shouted “do your job” at congressman, Jason Chaffetz, Chair of the House Oversight Committee that investigates ethical malfeasance in government.
 The crowd’s outcry was in response to multiple ethical breaches, noted by both political parties.
 The first was an attempt to eliminate the ethical Oversight Committee entirely; the most recent the flagrant promotion of commercial products by a government official.
 But this wasn’t an anti-Chaffetz crowd nor partisan chants.
 This Republican congressman was elected by 75% of his constituents.
 This was a primal scream from Chaffetz supporters for him to fulfill his calling as a congressman -- to be a Specialist with Spirit TM.

 Too often, romantic notions of calling as careerism, purpose and personal interest eclipse a more fundamental truth.
 Calling is not primarily about you; it’s about the work -- the moral, mundane and mastery eliciting aspects of a job.
 Therefore, living a calling means an enduring commitment to do your work and do it well, not merely when it’s convenient or advantageous.
 Why?
 Because the work is necessary, whether or not we are fully aware of its ultimate impact.
 Chaffetz’s constituents expressed a deep longing for him to be a Specialist with Spirit that displays the same vigor, veracity, and vocational excellence now, that he’s demonstrated a capacity for against political opponents.

-Regardless of whether you are a congressman or a cook, becoming a Specialist with Spirit means honoring and courageously adhering to ethical standards; completing mundane duties, even when it’s inconvenient and requires sacrifice; and demonstrating mastery in your profession.
-Other people are counting on you to do your job!
+Regardless of whether you are a congressman or a cook, becoming a Specialist with Spirit means being accountable -- honoring and courageously adhering to ethical standards; completing mundane duties, even when it’s inconvenient and requires sacrifice; and demonstrating mastery in your profession.
+People are counting on you to do your job!

 The Original Idea: What, Why & How of Calling January 2017